Power Hardware-in-the-loop Interfacing via $\mathcal{H}_\infty$ Model Matching: Preliminaries

 \subsection{The generalized control problem}

 The generalized plant, illustrated in Figure~\ref{fig:2}, is a foundational tool used in this paper~\cite{skogestad,zhou_doyle_glover}.
 It is a general framework for modeling physical plants as linear, time-invariant (LTI) dynamical systems.
-It describes the interaction between the exogenous inputs $\mbf{w}$, actuation $\mbf{u}$, control input $\mbf{y}$, and the performance variable $\mbf{z}$, as well as any normalization or frequency domain filtering, as discussed in Section III.
+It describes the interaction between the exogenous inputs $\mbf{w}$, actuation $\mbf{u}$, control input $\mbf{y}$, and the performance variable $\mbf{z}$, as well as any normalization or frequency-domain filtering, as discussed in Section~\ref{sec:3}.
 The generalized plant $\mbf{P}$ is needed for $\mathcal{H}_\infty$ controller design.